 How Long After a Job Interview Should You Hear Back?

 So, how long might it take to hear back after a job interview?
-“Like many things in the job hunt or internship search process, it depends,” says Cidnye Work, former Meta university recruiter and former career coach.
+“Like many things in the job hunt or internship search process, it depends,” says Cidnye Work, principal campus recruiter at Whole Foods, former Meta university recruiter, and career coach.
 According to Work, things that can impact how long it takes to hear back after an interview include:

 - Where the company is in the interview process